The Purple Onion: Return to comedy

 In 2004, the club reopened and returned to comedy.
 Photographer and booker Dan Dion started a weekly comedy night that featured comedians such as Robin Williams, Paul Krassner, Jim Short, and Tom Rhodes.
 David Owen presented the debut of Mort Sahl in June 2005, and shows by Greg Proops, Zach Galifianakis, Margaret Cho, Todd Barry, Dan Piraro, and Judah Friedlander.
 By 2010, the club was only running weekend shows, though these shows were usually over capacity at 100–110 people.

 Closure and reopening

 In September 2012, the building was sold with "no plans to rescue".

 The club reopened in August 2014 as Doc's Lab and hosted both music and comedy throughout the week, until its closure in February 2018.

-The Purple Onion name has been in use since November 2, 2012, around the corner as The Purple Onion at Kell's at 530 Jackson Street.
-It continues to showcase underground and Bay Area comedy acts on Wednesday and Thursday nights.
+The Purple Onion name was used from 2012–2018 around the corner with "The Purple Onion at Kell's" at 530 Jackson Street, a showcase of underground and Bay Area comedy acts on Wednesday and Thursday nights.